Tbugaj17/SpatialStats/README.md

 # Spatial Statistics Exercises
-This repository contains exercises and assignments for the Spatial Statistics class.
+This repository contains exercises and assignments for the Spatial Statistics course at AAU Spring25.

+## Literature
+Jesper Møller og Rasmus P. Waagepetersen (2004), Statistical Inference and Simulation for Spatial Point Processes.

+## Overwiev
+Lecture 1: Introduction to point processes.
+Lecture 2: Poisson processes 1.

 ## Folder Structure

-- `data/` - Raw datasets
 - `exercises/` - R and LaTeX scripts for exercises and analysis
   - `scripts/R/` - R scripts for data processing and analysis
   - `scripts/LaTeX/` - LaTeX files for reports and documentation